sindresorhus/emittery/readme.md

 ##### Custom subscribable events

-Emittery exports some symbols which represent custom events that can be passed to `Emitter.on` and similar methods.
+Emittery exports some symbols which represent "meta" events that can be passed to `Emitter.on` and similar methods.

 - `Emittery.listenerAdded` - Fires when an event listener was added.
 - `Emittery.listenerRemoved` - Fires when an event listener was removed.